l0x539/animated-knife/README.md

 export const END = 'top bottom';
 ```

+## Injecting the code

+Make sure you have an element with class name `knife-gl` in your webpage.

+The canvas will fit inside that element.

+# Example

+check `public/index.html` as reference example.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).